Ulfzerk/logseq_notes/pages/ExponentialFamily.md

 	-
 - # What it can do?
 	- Every Exponential Families have Conjugate Priors
+	- It allows us to automate baysian inference
 	-
 - # Sources
 - {{video https://www.youtube.com/watch?v=GM7coty_Xqg&t=857s}}